 If you think your rateable value isn't correct, you can ask the VOA to reassess it.
 There is no charge to make an appeal.

-You can make an appeal online via GOV.UK.
+You can check and challenge your rateable value online via GOV.UK.

 If the VOA agrees with your appeal, or if you reach an agreement on another figure, the rateable value will be changed.
 If an agreement cannot be reached, the dispute can be passed to the Valuation Tribunal.